clearmatics/zecale/client/README.md

 deployed on an Ethereum testnet that supports BW6-761 precompiled contracts.

-To do so, please follow the instructions below to run a modified version of ganache-cli in a new terminal:
+To do so, please follow the instructions below to run a modified version of ganache-cli in a new terminal (see [Zeth](https://github.com/clearmatics/zeth/) for more information):
 ```console
 cd ../depends/zeth/zeth_contracts
 npm install # make sure that node and npm have the right versions